wemiibidun/calculator/README.md

 ## Introduction

-This project was created to strengthen DOM manipulation, event handling, and form input processing using only **vanilla JavaScript**.
-It includes styled input fields, operator selection, and real-time result display—all without needing a page refresh or any frameworks.
+This calculator project was built to practice working with input fields, buttons, and arithmetic logic using HTML, CSS, and vanilla JavaScript.
+It performs simple arithmetic operations

 ---